Dragonfish Slot & Casino Sites

 Who are Dragonfish?

-Dragonfish is the name of the B2B (business to business) division of 888 and appears on white label bingo, slot and casino sites on the 888 platform, as does the name Cassava Enterprises (another subsidiary of 888, they hold the Gibraltar gambling licence and also carry out all the payment processing of deposits and withdrawals).
+Dragonfish is the name of the B2B (business to business) division of 888 and appears on white label bingo, slot and casino sites on the 888 platform, as did the name Cassava Enterprises (another subsidiary of 888, they held the Gibraltar gambling licence and also carried out all the payment processing of deposits and withdrawals).
 The names Dragonfish and Cassava are often used interchangeably when referring to this type of casino.

 Aren’t they just about bingo?